dgl/wordle-dns/README.md

 of the best openers, but this is using its own list of words, so that's not really true here.]

+If you don't have easy access to DNS, you can use the shell at http://ip.wtf/sh to make DNS queries using the `host` command.

 ## Implementation

 This is implemented as a very simple standalone DNS server in Go using [miekg's